WordOps/docs.wordops.net/README.md

 Anyone can contribute and improve WordOps documentation.
 Pull requests are warmly welcome.

-You can either edit page content from Github or clone the repository on your computer to work with the text editor of your choice
+You can either edit page content from Github or fork the repository before cloning it on your computer to work with the text editor of your choice.

+If you have any question about this documentation, feel free to join us on [Slack](https://community.wordops.io/slack) or to ask your question on [WordOps Community forum](https://community.wordops.net/)

-### Edit page content directly from Github
+### Method 1 : Edit page content directly from Github

 ![edit](https://img.virtubox.net/images/2019/03/29/image.png)